n1cholasdavid/AoqiaToothbrushMod/README.md

 ## Details

-- Brush your teeth to reduce unhappyness!
-Toothpaste speeds up this process by 2x.
+- Brush your teeth to reduce unhappyness (`-10` only twice a day)!
+Toothpaste speeds up this process by `2x`.
 - If you don't brush your teeth at least once a day, you will accumulate an unhappyness buff every day.

 ## TODO